 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Bambino'.
 If you have saucers under the pots, make sure after a short time to empty the water.
 During the winter months, water just enough to keep the plants from shriveling.

 Fertilizing: E. 'Bambino' grows well without fertilizer but may benefit from the extra nutrients.
 Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot only as needed during spring or early summer when the plant is actively growing.
-To repot your E. 'Bambino', make sure the soil is dry before repotting.
+Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
+To repot your E. 'Bambino', ensure the soil is dry before repotting.

 Propagation: Like all Echeverias, this succulent is usually propagated from leaves and offsets, but it can also be grown from stem cuttings and seeds.
 Spring is the best time to take cuttings and separate offsets.
 Sow the seeds in spring or summer.

 Learn more at How to Grow and Care for Echeveria.

 Toxicity of Echeveria 'Bambino'